Jump to sectionWhat is workplace wellness?

 Making it simple for your staff to come early, stay after, or catch a quick workout during the day shows your commitment to their health in a big way.
-But an onsite gym simply isn’t feasible for many companies and is of little to no benefit to your employees working remotely.
+But an onsite gym simply isn’t feasible for many companies.
+And it’s of little to no benefit to your employees working remotely.

 Discounted memberships to a wellness center or fitness classes might be a better option for many companies.

 In addition, you can offer reimbursement or negotiated prices on:

 - Popular fitness apps

 - Home workout equipment

 This can encourage employees to get moving.